Ableytner/abllib/README.md

 >> logger = log.get_logger()
 >> logger.info("this is written to the file")
 ```
-The logfile will automatically be closed on program exit.
+The logfile will be created once the first message with a high enough log level is logged.
+The file is closed at program exit or handler removal.

 Multiple handlers can also be added simultaneously.
 In this case, the logged message is sent to all of them.